 What is Collagen?

 Collagen is the most abundant protein in the human body, making up the bulk of your tendons, ligaments, skin, and muscles.
 Even your scar tissue is made up of collagen; without it we would literally fall apart.
-Collagen helps to strengthen your bones, improves your skin and hair, and keeps your muscles healthy.
+Collagen helps to maintain bone, muscle and connective tissue and can improve your skin and hair health.
 Yet despite its incredible importance, most people don’t get nearly enough in their diet, so the trend in the last decade has been to supplement collagen.
 Though athletes and people who stress their joints benefit a great deal from supplementation, it truly is beneficial for everyone to get extra collagen every day.

 Signs that could point to a lack of collagen